Botswana Safari Trips & Tours

-Discover Botswana's spectacular scenery and wonderful wildlife with our camping and lodge safaris to one of Africa's most underrated destinations.
+Discover spectacular scenery and wonderful wildlife with a camping or lodge Botswana safari package to one of Africa's most underrated destinations.

 Botswana glows in brilliant natural beauty.
 A dream holiday destination like no other.
 Highlights include the labyrinth of lush waterways in the Okavango Delta (best explored by mokoro, a traditional canoe) and the wonderful wildlife in Chobe National Park and Moremi Game Reserve.
 The endless stretches of the Kalahari Desert and the shimmering salt pans of the Makgadikgadi.

 Sparsely populated.
 Home to enormous elephant herds and fascinating tribes.
 Here you can meet the Bushmen, thought to be one of the oldest cultures in the world, whose lifestyle has remained largely unchanged since the Middle Stone Age.
 And you can cruise the Chobe River, dodging large but graceful hippos and snapping crocodiles.

 Our Botswana trips drop you into the heart of this refreshingly untouched destination.
 Experience it for yourself on our overland camping safaris or luxury lodge safaris.
 So what are you waiting for?
 Start planning your Botswana safari today!